$S$, $P$ and $D$-wave resonance contributions to $B_{(s)} \to \eta_c(1S,2S) K\pi$ decays in the perturbative QCD approach: Numerical results and discussions

 The branching ratios of the considered $D$-wave resonance are presented in Table~\ref{Tab:dwave}.
-We emphasized that our predictions of these decay channels are only rough estimates in magnitude.
-Although there is no enough data at present, the calculated value ${\cal B}(B^0 \to \eta_c(1S)(K_2^*(1430)^0\to) K^+\pi^-)=(3.98^{+1.24}_{-1.74})\times 10^{-5}$ is compatible with the measurement $(2.35^{+1.08}_{-1.29})\times 10^{-5}$~\cite{epjc78-1019} within the large errors.
-Future experimental measurements with high precision will provide us a deep understanding of the properties of these tensor resonances.
+We emphasized that our predictions of these decay channels are only rough estimates.
+Although there is not enough data at present, the calculated value ${\cal B}(B^0 \to \eta_c(1S)(K_2^*(1430)^0\to) K^+\pi^-)=(3.98^{+1.24}_{-1.74})\times 10^{-5}$ is compatible with the measurement $(2.35^{+1.08}_{-1.29})\times 10^{-5}$~\cite{epjc78-1019} within the large errors.
+Future experimental measurements with high precision can provide us with a better understanding of the properties of the tensor resonances.

-For all the $B^0_s \to \eta_c(1S,2S)K\pi$ decays, such decay modes can be theoretically related to the counterpart $B^0$ decays since they have identical topologies and similar kinematic properties in the limit of $SU(3)$ flavor symmetry.
-At the quark level, the $B^0$ and $B^0_s$ decays correspond to $b\to c{\bar c}s$ and $b\to c{\bar c}d$ transition, respectively.
+For all of the $B^0_s \to \eta_c(1S,2S)K\pi$ decays, such decay modes can be theoretically related to the corresponding $B^0$ decays since they have identical topologies and similar kinematic properties in the limit of $SU(3)$ flavor symmetry.
+At the quark level, the $B^0$ and $B^0_s$ decays correspond to the $b\to c{\bar c}s$ and $b\to c{\bar c}d$ transitions, respectively.
 The relative ratios of the branching fractions for $B^0_s$ and $B^0$ decay modes are dominated by the Cabibbo suppression factor of $|V_{cd}|^2/|V_{cs}|^2\sim \lambda^2$ under the naive factorization approximation.
 It is reasonable to see that the branching fractions of the $B^0_s$ decays are smaller than those of the corresponding $B^0$ decays.
-Though the $B^0_s$ channels have relatively small branching ratios, some of which will be potentially measurable at future experiments.
+Though the $B^0_s$ channels have relatively small branching ratios, some of them can be potentially measurable at future experiments.